arikidev/MoveStyler/README.md

 ### [Unity project](https://github.com/arikidev/MoveStyler/releases/download/WIP-0.1-Proj/moveStylerProj.zip)
 ### [Example Movestyle](https://github.com/arikidev/MoveStyler/releases/download/WIP_0.1_Example/MoveStyler_Ring.zip)

 To create a movestyle mod you will need both of these.
 If you just want to use a character you downloaded, you only need the plugin.
+The project works similar to Crew Boomso you can look at the instructions there for help

 ## Installation